catharinadepari/storymap/README.md

 | food.geojson | vector | Location of food pantries in Bronx and surrounding in May 2020 with longitude and latitude coordinates | https://www.foodpantries.org/ci/ny-bronx |

 <br>
-To enable the **pointToLayer** to be used on spatial maps, the geojson data that I retrieved from many sources, were added with longitude and latitude coordinates.
-These cordinates were obtained from **`googlemaps.`** For the layers' colors, I utilized A [bivariate choropleth palette benerator](https://jakobzhao.github.io/storymap/assets/color.html).

 ## :books: Libraries
 Below is the table that shows the data library of this storymap.